 Kiki brought more joy to my life in 10 days than almost anyone I’ve ever met.
 He is an unbelievable light in this world and I would suffer greatly so He can have a beautiful place to live and thrive.
 Luckily, I only have to face a slight inconvenience.

 Three days into this new way of life, I am having nothing but pure joy!
 Every time I fight the urge to check my phone, I say a quick prayer.

-Thank you God for this beautiful day.
+Thank you, God for this beautiful day.
 God, bless Kiki today.
 Be with Him and give him strength.
-God, please be give that woman the power she needs to quit smoking.

-As I slouched over the grey customer service desk drowning in a sea of bright smart phones, the clerk was still so confused about my decision.
+As I slouched over the gray customer service desk drowning in a sea of bright smart phones, the clerk was still so confused about my decision.